mehulagg/gitlab/doc/administration/geo/replication/configuration.md

    gitlab_rails['geo_node_name'] = '<site_name_here>'
    ```

-1. Reconfigure **each Rails and Sidekiq server on your secondary** site for the change to take effect:
+1. Reconfigure **each Rails and Sidekiq node on your secondary** site for the change to take effect:

    ```shell
    gitlab-ctl reconfigure